ptitSeb/box86/docs/README.md

 You *NEED* a 32-bit subsystem to run and build Box86.
 Box86 is useless on 64-bit only systems.
 Also, you *NEED* a 32-bit toolchain to build Box86.
 A toolchain that only supports 64-bit will not compile Box86, and you'll get errors (typically on aarch64, you get "-marm" not recognized, and you'll need a multiarch or chroot environnement).

-Because Box86 uses the native versions of some "system" libraries, like libc, libm, SDL, and OpenGL, it's easy to integrate and use with most applications, and performance can be surprisingly high in some cases.
+Because Box86 uses the native versions of some "system" libraries, like libc, libm, SDL, and OpenGL, it's easy to integrate and use with most applications, and performance can be surprisingly high in many cases.
+Take a look at thoses bench analysis for an example [here](https://box86.org/index.php/2021/06/game-performances/).

 Most x86 Games need OpenGL, so on ARM platforms a solution like [gl4es](https://github.com/ptitSeb/gl4es) is usually necessary.
 (Most ARM platforms only support OpenGL ES and/or their OpenGL implementation is dodgy (see OpenGL on Android).)

 Box86 now integrates a DynaRec (dynamic recompiler) for the ARM platform, providing a speed boost between 5 to 10 times faster than only using the interpreter.
+Some high level information on how the Dynarec work can be found [here](https://box86.org/2021/07/inner-workings-a-high%e2%80%91level-view-of-box86-and-a-low%e2%80%91level-view-of-the-dynarec/).

 Many games already work without much tweaking, for example: WorldOfGoo, Airline Tycoon Deluxe, and FTL.
 Many of the GameMaker Linux games also run fine. (there's a long list, among them are UNDERTALE, A Risk of Rain, and Cook Serve Delicious)